shaygini/GiniCruise/gradle.md

 <!-- ------------------------ -->
 ## Using proguard
-progurd is a tool for we use it to obsfectd(hide implementation deatils) and minify (reduce code size) of our code
+progurd is a tool for us use to obsfectd(hide implementation deatils) and minify (reduce code size) of our code

 ```